What Will It Take For You To Save More This Year?

 Bank your raise

 One sure-fire way to boost your savings from one year to the next is to bank your raises.
-Okay, salary increases are few and far between in this economic climate.
-I know – last summer I got my first raise in nearly five years.
+Okay, salary increases may be few and far between in this economic climate.
 But if you are managing to get an annual increase, even if it’s just cost of living, here’s an example of how to make it work for you:

 Most retirement calculators assume that you save a fixed amount every year and that number doesn’t grow with inflation.